From the 1958 Constitution and By-Laws of the Manitoba Water Well Association, the following statement still rings true today.

 It seems Canadians only take notice when there are water-related deaths or destruction.
 If your basement isn't flooded and there is no boil-water advisory in effect, then everything must be OK.
 But it isn't!
 We need to realize that extreme weather is the new norm that will continue to hammer our sensibilities and impact our water systems.

 The Globe and Mail recently asked people how concerned they were about climate change: 79 per cent were very disturbed or somewhat concerned, and the rest were not worried at all.
 26 percent of people think that "as long as the water tastes good, I don't care where it comes from".
 Citizens don't notice the infrastructure that makes their everyday activities possible .....until it breaks.

 Canadians are blessed with an abundance of water, but we have our heads in the sand when it comes to managing and valuing the asset.

 And Canadians are not alone in their ambivalence.
 As the state of California and most southwester United States suffers from extreme drought that is draining groundwater reserves and costing billions of dollars in agricultural damages, people are still watering their lawns, refilling their pools and dumping buckets of ice water on their heads.

 Public education is key to changing the perception of water.
 By raising awareness of water issues, we can slowly start encouraging advocacy for water management and investments. (reprinted in part from Alberta Water Well Drilling newsletter)

-Manitoba Water Well Drillers Meeting called for Friday, April 29, 2016 - 1:00 PM, Canad Inns Portage la Prairie
+Chris Jennings, a representative of Baroid IDP Canada will be the guest speaker at the Manitoba Water Well Drillers Meeting called for Friday, March 17th, 2017, - 1:00 PM, Canad Inns Portage la Prairie.

 Please do not hesitate to contact Inez Miller at phone 204 589 6166 or email: email@example.com if you would like more information.